How to let go and

 How letting go works

-To have my fear lose power, I need to do the opposite of what creates it.
-Instead of resisting the future event, I need to be willing for my fear to come true – not in my actions, but in my heart.
-In my actions, I will do everything I can to save my relationship, but in my heart, I am willing to lose her.
+To have any fear lose its power, do the opposite of what creates it.
+Instead of resisting the future event, be willing for the fear to come true – not in your actions, but in your heart.
+In your actions, do everything you can to make sure it doesn’t happen, but in my heart, be willing.

-The moment I become willing for my fear to come true, the fear loses power.
-I restore my ability to see clearly and become very effective in handling my situation.
+The moment you become willing for your fear to come true, the fear loses power.
+You restore your ability to see clearly and become very effective in handling your situation.
 Solutions appear and this area of life starts clearing up.
-This is the essence and opportunity of letting go.
+This is the purpose and opportunity of letting go.

-The more you trust, the more you let go and the more life turns out okay.
+The more you trust, the more you are able to let go, and the more life turns out okay.
 This in turn reinforces trusting.
 When you don't trust, you fight, resist, hang on, and withdraw.
 This makes everything worse, which reinforces "don't trust."

 If you are engaged in your spirituality, a powerful way to let go of resisting and hanging on is to give your situation to God.
 Life always seems to clear up when you do this.